-The Coastal Capacity Building Scheme is funding local projects in coastal areas in Wales and bringing together partners to tackle the climate emergency.
+The Coastal Capacity Building Scheme funds local projects in coastal areas in Wales, bringing together partners to tackle the climate emergency.

-The Coastal Capacity Building Fund will enable communities to take action in Welsh coastal areas to support nature recovery and sustainability.
+The Coastal Capacity Building Fund enables communities to take action in Welsh coastal areas to support nature recovery and sustainability.

-Funding will be distributed via the Local Nature Partnerships (LNPs) and projects will be run in partnership with the local LNP Co-ordinator.
+Funding will be distributed via the Local Nature Partnerships (LNPs) and projects are run in partnership with the local LNP Co-ordinator.

 WHO CAN APPLY?